Dromedary: Range

 Its range included hot, arid regions of northern Africa, Ethiopia, the Near East, and western and central Asia.
 The dromedary typically thrives in areas with a long dry season and a short wet season.
 They are sensitive to cold and humidity, though some breeds can thrive in humid conditions.

-The dromedary may have been first domesticated in Somalia or the Arabian Peninsula about 4,000 years ago.
+The dromedary was first domesticated in the southern Arabian Peninsula around 4000–3000 BC.
 In the ninth or tenth century BC, the dromedary became popular in the Near East.
 The Persian invasion of Egypt under Cambyses in 525 BC introduced domesticated camels to the area.
 The Persian camels were not well-suited to trading or travel over the Sahara; journeys across the desert were made on chariots pulled by horses.
 The dromedary was introduced into Egypt from south-western Asia (Arabia and Persia).
 The popularity of dromedaries increased after the Islamic conquest of North Africa.
 While the invasion was accomplished largely on horseback, new links to the Middle East allowed camels to be imported en masse.
 These camels were well-suited to long desert journeys and could carry a great deal of cargo, allowing substantial trans-Saharan trade for the first time.
 In Libya, dromedaries were used for transport and their milk and meat constituted the local diet.

 Dromedaries were also shipped from south-western Asia to Spain, Italy, Turkey, France, Canary Islands, the Americas and Australia.
 Dromedaries were introduced into Spain in 1020 AD and to Sicily in 1059 AD.
 Camels were exported to the Canary Islands in 1405 during the European colonisation of the area, and are still extant there, especially in Lanzarote and to the south of Fuerteventura.
 Attempts to introduce dromedaries into the Caribbean, Colombia, Peru, Bolivia and Brazil were made between the 17th and 19th centuries; some were imported to the western United States in the 1850s and some to Namibia in the early 1900s, but presently they exist in small numbers or are absent in these areas.

 In 1840, about six camels were shipped from Tenerife to Adelaide, but only one survived the journey to arrive on 12 October that year.
 The animal, a male called Harry, was owned by the explorer John Ainsworth Horrocks.
 Harry was ill-tempered but was included in an expedition the following year because he could carry heavy loads.
 The next major group of camels were imported into Australia in 1860, and between 1860 and 1907 10 to 12 thousand were imported.
 These were used mainly for riding and transport.